-Aristotle Boston receives performance-based fees from certain institutional separate accounts.
-Aristotle Boston is entitled to receive fees from the mutual fund pursuant to its management agreement with the mutual fund trust.
+Aristotle Boston will only charge a performance fee when agreed upon by the client in writing.
+Aristotle Boston does not currently charge a performance fee.
+Aristotle Boston is also entitled to receive fees from any mutual fund managed by Aristotle Boston pursuant to its management agreement with the mutual fund trust.
 Differing fee arrangements increase the risk that higher feepaying accounts receive priority other accounts during the allocation process.
 Aristotle Boston mitigates these risks by implementing procedures, such as establishing a trade rotation process, blocking trades, maintaining proper written records with respect to allocations and allocating at average price.
 These procedures are designed and implemented to ensure that all clients are treated fairly and equally, and to prevent this conflict from influencing the allocation of investment opportunities among clients.